 Despite $\algprobm{GpI}$ in the Cayley table model being strictly easier than $\algprobm{GI}$ under $\textsf{AC}^{0}$-reductions, there are several key approaches in the $\algprobm{GI}$ literature such as parallelization and individualization that have received comparatively little attention in the setting of \algprobm{GpI}---see the discussion of Related Work on Page 5.
 In this paper, using Weisfeiler--Leman for groups \cite{WLGroups} as our main tool, we begin to bring both of these techniques to bear on $\algprobm{GpI}$.
 As a consequence, we also make advances in the descriptive complexity theory of finite groups.

 \\ \textbf{Main Results.} In this paper, we show that Weisfeiler--Leman serves as a key subroutine in developing efficient parallel isomorphism tests.

 Brachter \& Schweitzer \cite{WLGroups} actually introduced three different versions of WL for groups.
-While they are equivalent in terms of pebble complexity up to constant factors, their round complexity may differ by at most an additive $O(\log n)$ (see \Thm{WLEquivalence}), and their parallel complexities differ (see Section 2.4).
+While they are equivalent in terms of pebble complexity up to constant factors, their round complexities---and hence, parallel complexities---may differ.
 Because of these differences we are careful to specify which version of WL for groups each result uses.

 As we are interested in both the Weisfeiler--Leman dimension and the number of rounds, we introduce the following notation.